kmshraj/trayproject/README.md

 ## RUN SUITES

-We can run packs of test cases predefined inside our config.ts file.
-If we want to run them we need run command below in the command line:
+We can run packs of test cases predefined as test suites in our config.ts file.
+If we want to run them we need run command below :

 ~~~~bash
 $ webdriver-manager updated